Call for Artists

 100% of the funds raised, by the sale of postcards at a Twitter Art Exhibit, go to the chosen charity.
 Benefiting organizations are vetted by Twitter Art Exhibit’s local organizers, as well as by our organizing board.
 One of our biggest concerns is doing our due diligence and taking every precaution to make sure our initiative does not exploit anybody, and that schemers do not make off with our concerted efforts.

-- TAE18 Entrants grant the Organisers’ and Pegasus ACT Riding For the Disabled of the ACT Inc., a non-exclusive license to use images of their work, in print and online, Internationally, in Perpetuity.
+- Entrants grant Twitter Art Exhibit, a non-exclusive license to use images of their work, in print and online, Internationally, in Perpetuity.

 - Copyright for submitted works remains the property of the entrant.